ballerina-platform/module-ballerinax-oracledb/ballerina/Module.md

                                            name VARCHAR(255),
                                            PRIMARY KEY (id)
                                          )`);
-// A value of the sql:ExecutionResult type is returned for 'result'.
+// A value of the `sql:ExecutionResult` type is returned for the `result`.
 ```

 #### Inserting Data